ruizcrp/hyperlearn/README.md

 Definition by Chen et al. 2023: "These systems aim to predict and suggest items of interest to individual users, such as movies, products, or articles, based on their historical interactions and preferences".

 See for example [Facebook's Team Naumov et al.2019](https://arxiv.org/pdf/1906.00091.pdf).
 This is a solution (available on a github repo for pytorch) that was build for increasing the click-rates based on personalization.
 How to apply that to LLMs?
+A. overview seems to be also [here from Da'u and Salim 2020, although I cannot access the paper](https://link.springer.com/article/10.1007/s10462-019-09744-1#auth-Aminu-Da_u-Aff1-Aff2).

 ### 1.3 Memory based